marcpage/devops-driver/CONTRIBUTING.md

 *todo* add more info

-Once you submit your PR, a Docs team member will review your proposal.
+Once you submit your PR, a team member will review your proposal.
 We may ask questions or request additional information.

 *todo* add more info

 ### Your PR is merged!

 Congratulations :tada::tada: Thank you :sparkles:.

-Once your PR is merged, your contributions will be publicly visible.